-The 3 elements to become a Personal Shopper
+The 3 key elements to become a Personal Shopper

-A skilled Personal Shopper has an understanding and appreciation of the colours, style, fabrics, patterns and brands that suit different people and their bodies, personalities and budgets.
-Plus they are able to shop quickly and effectively, because the majority of their clients will not like or enjoy shopping, so they want the whole experience to be over as soon as possible!
+A skilled Personal Shopper has an understanding and appreciation of the colours, style, fabrics, patterns and brands that suit different people – their bodies, personalities and budgets.
+Plus they are able to shop quickly and effectively.
+This is important because the majority of their clients will not like or enjoy in store shopping, so they want the whole experience to be over as soon as possible!

-With training you will understand why certain garments are not going to be right for your client.
-So you will either not put them through the trauma of trying on something unsuitable or quickly realise what would be better.
+With training, you will understand why certain garments are not going to be right for your client.
+This ensures that any garments you select for them – either online or in person have a good chance of working for them.
+You also avoid them going through the trauma of trying on something unsuitable…

-This inner confidence allows you to “shrink the sales floor” for your client so that you only focus on the clothes with potential.
+This knowledge allows you to “shrink the sales floor” or online options for your client, so that you only focus on the clothes with potential.

 As part of your training to become a Personal Shopper, you will research different brands, shops, styles and shopping centres.
 (This also forms an essential part of your ongoing personal shopping career)

-You need to be aware of fashion trends, but the majority of clients want to look up to date and stylish rather than a complete fashionista!
+You need to be aware of fashion trends, but the majority of clients want to look up to date and stylish, rather than a total fashionista!

-You may also have to research online if you are looking for larger / smaller / taller sizes or a special occasion outfit.
+You may also have to do further research online if you are looking for larger / smaller / taller sizes or a special occasion outfit.

 Research is a continuous part of your role as a Personal Shopper because the clothes available will change constantly.